core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
 If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in {{Section 5.10.5 of RFC7252}}.

+   - The server MUST perform signature verification before decrypting the COSE object, as defined below.
+Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    - The server retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as

       SIGNATURE = ENC_SIGNATURE XOR KEYSTREAM

       where KEYSTREAM is derived as per {{sssec-encrypted-signature-keystream}}.

-      The following verification applies to the original countersignature SIGNATURE.
+      The server verifies the original countersignature SIGNATURE.

-   - The server MUST perform signature verification before decrypting the COSE object.
-Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    - If the signature verification fails, the server SHALL stop processing the request, SHALL NOT update the Replay Window, and MAY respond with a 4.00 (Bad Request) response.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption had failed.